vestrel00/contacts-android/howto/howto-update-profile.md

 For more info, read [How do I learn more about "blank" contacts?](/howto/howto-learn-more-about-blank-contacts.md)

+**Note** that blank data are always deleted.
+For example, if all properties of an email are all null or blank, then the email is deleted.
+This is the same behavior as the native Contacts app.
+This behavior cannot be modified.

 ## Including only specific data

 To include only the given set of fields (data) in each of the update operation,